Safford City-Graham County Library: History

 The library was located in the Oddfellows Home of Arizona, a former sanctuary for orphans and historic attraction, from 1963–1991.
 The two story Tudor Revival style of building was split into two separate organizations, the bottom floor serving as the library and the top as a Safford museum.

 Funding and controversies

-With the Financial Crisis of 2008, the Safford Library saw deep budgetary cuts in 2009.
+Due to the 2008 financial crisis, the Safford Library saw deep budgetary cuts in 2009.
 Staff and programming were reduced and an annual fee of $50.00 for non-resident users was proposed to aide funding.
 The communities of Graham County protested in editorials to the Eastern Arizona Courier, causing the Safford City Council to rescind the proposed charges.

 In 2010 the establishment of a library district was proposed in a volunteer, community-led campaign to aide the Safford Library in its funding and prevent it from hypothetically closing.
 In this defense it was argued that Graham County was one of the few in the state of Arizona not to have a collectively taxed library district.